Content Navigation

 Fact Name Description

-Purpose The SSA SS-5 form is used to apply for a Social Security card, including obtaining a new card, replacing a lost card, or updating information.
+Purpose The SSA SS-5 form is used to apply for a Social Security card, which is necessary for obtaining Social Security benefits and for tax purposes.

-Submission The completed form can be submitted online or taken to your local Social Security Administration office, along with the necessary supporting documents.
+Submission The completed SSA SS-5 form must be submitted in person or by mail to the Social Security Administration, along with required identification documents.

 Guide to Using SSA SS-5

-1. Begin by downloading the SSA SS-5 form from the Social Security Administration's official website, or obtain a physical copy from your local Social Security office.
+1. Begin by downloading the SSA SS-5 form from the Social Security Administration's website or obtain a physical copy from your local Social Security office.

-3. In the next section, enter your Social Security Number if you have one.
-If you are applying for a new number, leave this blank.
+3. Fill in your Social Security number if you have one.
+If this is your first application, leave this section blank.

-5. Indicate your place of birth.
-This should include the city, state, and country.
+5. Provide your place of birth, including the city and state or country.

 Get Answers on SSA SS-5